chadrem/tribe/README.md

     # Check if the second child is alive.
     puts "Second child is alive? #{$second_child.alive?}"

-## Debugging

-Tribe is written in pure Ruby so it will work with all existing debuggers that support Ruby & threads.
-[Byebug] (https://github.com/deivid-rodriguez/byebug) is commonly used with MRI Ruby 2.X and will let you set breakpoints.

-#### Accessing an actor's exception

-The most common problem you will encounter with actors is that they die due to exceptions.
-You can access the exception that caused an actor to die by calling the ````exception```` method on the actor:

-    actor = Tribe::Actor.new
-    actor.perform! { raise 'goodbye' }
-    sleep(3)
-    e = actor.exception
-    puts "#{e.class.name}: #{e.message}:\n#{e.backtrace.join("\n")}"

 #### Logging exceptions

 It is common practice to log actor exceptions or print them to stdout.